1wheel/hot-server/README.md

 But!
 If you're mostly working on [short, simple pieces](http://roadtolarissa.com/) and dislike yak shaving config files this might be a good fit.
 It is as simple to use as `python -m http.server` with the added benefit of seemly magically updating pages without a refresh.

 The implementation is also simple—just 50 lines of code for the server and 10 for the client—and you might be able to re-purpose it.
-I incorporated a modified version into a slow `make/requirejs/grunt` build system at work and reduced the time it took to see the result of changing my code from ~6 seconds to 0.
+I incorporated a modified version into a slow `make/requirejs/grunt` build system and reduced the time it took to see the result of changing my code from ~6 seconds to 0.